SnowyMouse/fancy-mouse-boot-rom/README.md

 - Enables protected mode
 - Enables 32-bit mode (since x86 starts in a backwards-compatible 16-bit mode)
 - Loads and interprets opcodes to initialize the console
-- Decodes and runs the console's second-stage bootloader
+- Decodes and passes off to the Xbox's second-stage bootloader (<4817 kernels)
+- Verifies and passes off to the BIOS (4817 or newer kernels)

 It does so with plenty of bytes to spare despite the 512 byte limitation!

+## Which file do I use?

+The version you use depends on the BIOS kernel:

+- If you are using a kernel revision prior to 4817, use mouse_rev0.bin
+- If you are using kernel revision 4817 or later, use mouse_rev1.bin

 ## How do I compile this?